-At the beginning of 1932, Johanna with the help of some friends in Lisbon, Portugal had bought a property in Konstanz together with two small empty pieces of land between the house and the border fence separating it from Switzerland.
-The land and property were, at the closest point, 200 feet from her own home in Switzerland and the area she had bought bordered her private estate on the German side of the fence.
+At the beginning of 1932, Johanna, with the help of some friends in Lisbon, Portugal, had bought a property in Konstanz together with two small empty pieces of land between the house and the border fence separating it from Switzerland.
+The land and property were, at the closest point, 200 feet from her own home in Switzerland, and the area she had bought bordered her private estate on the German side of the fence.
 The properties were only divided by the German-Swiss Border.
-Her own house was a hundred yards from the German border fence in Switzerland, and one could see the house she had bought in Konstanz.
-To hide the actual ownership, the properties were purchased in the name of a company registered in Portugal with a guest apartment for the imaginary Portuguese owner on the top floor of the house.
+Her own house was a hundred yards from the German border fence in Switzerland, and one could see the place she had bought in Konstanz.
+To hide the actual ownership, the properties were purchased in the name of a company registered in Portugal with a guest apartment for the imaginary Portuguese owner on the house’s top floor.
 The ground floor was rented to a young German-Swiss engineer, Hans Auer, who worked as the local representative for a small Swiss civil engineering construction support company in Konstanz.
-His Swiss-born mother, Bernadette Auer-von Hanau, a war widow whose German husband had died during the First World War was with a manic-depressive condition a patient at the clinic in which Johanna was the psychiatrist.
+His Swiss-born mother, Bernadette Auer-von Hanau, a war widow whose German husband had died during the First World War, was with a manic-depressive condition a patient at the clinic in which Johanna was the psychiatrist.

-On February 6, 1933, Johanna received a visitor who said he was a remote relative of a family branch of Johanna, living in Koenigsberg, in Easter Prussia.
+On February 6, 1933, Johanna received a visitor who said he was a remote relative of Johanna’s family branch, living in Koenigsberg, in Easter Prussia.
 His name was Andreas Weber-Klein (1905-1943).
 His father was a jeweler with a shop in Koenigsberg, and the family connection to my grandmother went back to the late 1820s.
 Andreas Weber-Klein was a mechanical and electrical engineer working for the Danish company of IRON Pump A/S in its subsidiary in Koenigsberg.
-They were suppliers of pumps for ocean going vessels.
+They were suppliers of pumps for ocean-going vessels.
 After a few days at Johanna’s house, Andreas told Johanna that he was a member of the Deutsche Kommunistische Partei (the DKP, German Communist Party).
-He mentioned that the Nazi’s had already taken charge of the workers in the company he worked for and that he, with a Jewish mother, would not have a job in Koenigsberg much longer.
+He mentioned that the Nazis had already taken charge of the workers in the company he worked for and that he, with a Jewish mother, would not have a job in Koenigsberg much longer.
 His mother and two of his sisters had gone across the Baltic to Sweden.
-Andreas explained that he had been in touch with other communist groups and that he was advised to set up a network so that resistance against German Nazi’s and fellow groups in other countries could be structured correctly in forms of small independent secret underground organizations.
+Andreas explained that he had been in touch with other communist groups and advised to set up a network so that resistance against German Nazis and fellow groups in other countries could be structured correctly in the forms of small independent secret underground organizations.

-Johanna had extensive links to Jewish socialist and other left-wing groups as well as to some Jewish organizations which had started help for emigrants to be settled in the British administered territory of Palestine.
+Johanna had extensive links to Jewish socialist and other left-wing groups and some Jewish organizations that had started help for emigrants to be settled in the British administered territory of Palestine.

 Johanna soon found out that being a Trotskyist was not something that endeared her to other communists associated with the Soviet based Third International Comintern.
-Though some communists, especially the Germans, thought an alliance against Hitler and the rising NSDAP was more important than Marxists orthodoxy.
-Johanna had between 1933 and 1939 good contact to Wilhelm Münzenberg, (1889-1940), the chief of propaganda of the KPD who fled in 1937 to France and was later murdered by the Russian NKVD.
+Some communists, especially the Germans, thought an alliance against Hitler and the rising NSDAP was more critical than Marxists’ orthodoxy.
+Between 1933 and 1939, Johanna had useful contacts with Wilhelm Münzenberg (1889-1940).
+At the time, he was the chief of propaganda of the KPD.
+Münzenberg fled in 1937 to France and was later murdered by the Russian NKVD.
 The origins of Johanna’s activity against the rise of Hitler and the NSDAP was in the numerous links she established in the period after 1932.

-In 1931, Veronica Aleksandra and Nadia had gone to France, living in their properties in Epernay, Cognac and also living and working in Paris where they had a lovely large Villa near the Arc de Triumph in the 16th which their parents had acquired in 1875.
+In 1931, Veronica Aleksandra and Nadia had gone to France, living in their properties in Epernay, Cognac, and living and working in Paris where they had a lovely large Villa near the Arc de Triumph in the 16th, which their parents had acquired in 1875.
 Veronica Aleksandra had started work with Eugène Minkowski, who had introduced new ideas in psychiatry to France.
 She continued to work with Eugène Minkowski until her death in a car crash in March 1961.

-Nadia grew up in Paris and in the house in Cognac, surrounded by vineyards and went initially to the Lycée in Cognac.
-After she passed “le bac,” the baccalauréat at the Lycée in Cognac she went to the Lycée Henri-IV in Paris to do her two years classes préparatoires for the Grande Ecole.
-When Nadia was 19, she presented herself and passed the entrance exams and entered Frances élite school, the 1881 founded École normale supérieure de Jeunes Filles in Sevres, near Paris where she studied Mathematics, Philosophy, Politics, and Economics.
+Nadia grew up in Paris and the house in Cognac, surrounded by vineyards, and went initially to the Lycée in Cognac.
+After she passed “le bac,” the baccalauréat at the Lycée in Cognac, she went to the Lycée Henri-IV in Paris to do her two years classes préparatoires for the Grande Ecole.
+When Nadia was 19, she presented herself, passed the entrance exams, and entered Frances élite school, the 1881 founded École normale supérieure de Jeunes Filles in Sevres, near Paris, where she studied Mathematics, Philosophy, Politics, and Economics.
 In 1939, aged 25, she completed her doctorate in philosophy and literature.
 After getting her degree, she took on some low-level job at the Sorbonne, teaching philosophy.
-After a time, at the beginning of 1940, Nadia started to get involved in the wine and Cognac business in Cognac.
+At the beginning of 1940, Nadia started to get involved in the wine and Cognac business Cognac.